 Motherhood, The Body Changes Nobody Tells You About

 Congratulations!
 You’ve had a baby!
 Now you get to experience all the challenges and joys that motherhood can bring.
 A mother’s world revolves around that little bundle of joy.
-Sure, now you may pee a little when you laugh and/or sneeze, or you may not be able to sit up in bed as easily as you used to be able to, or your usual exercise routine is so much harder than it used to be, but that’s totally normal and expected after giving birth to your little miracle…..right?
+Sure, now you may pee a little when you laugh and/or sneeze.
+You can’t sit up in bed as easily as you used to.
+Your usual exercise routine is so much harder.
+BUT, that’s totally normal and expected after giving birth to your little miracle…..right?

-Oh my goodness, no girl!
-Mother’s bodies go through so many musculoskeletal changes during pregnancy to accommodate your growing babe and to get ready to give birth, it is really quite amazing.
+Mother’s bodies go through so many musculoskeletal changes during pregnancy to accommodate your growing babe and to get ready to give birth.
+It is really quite amazing.
 The not-so-fun changes include, but are not limited to, increased lumbar lordosis (curve in your low back), stretched out abdominal and pelvic floor muscles and tissues, feet “flattening”, and pelvic girdle laxity.
 Then, after that is all said and done, we’re expected to GIVE BIRTH?!!
 Whether we give birth via C-section or vaginally, why-oh-why would we neglect the fact that our bodies may need a little extra help healing and recovering?

-To start that healing process, a visit to a women’s health physical therapist (PT) is a good place to begin.
-Your PT can address issues including bowel/bladder incontinence, sexual dysfunction, diastasis rectus abdominus (your stretched out abdominal tissues), postural impairments that may be giving you pain, proper body mechanics when caring for your baby, and so much more!
-It is always a good idea to check in with a women’s health PT after you’ve had a baby to make sure all of your pelvic floor and core muscles are working properly, your tissues are healing, and to ensure proper progression of resuming your exercise routine.
+A good place to begin the healing process is with a visit to a women’s health physical therapist (PT).
+Your PT can address issues including bowel/bladder incontinence andsexual dysfunction.
+They can also address, diastasis rectus abdominus (your stretched out abdominal tissues) and postural impairments that may be giving you pain.
+Additionally, they can help you to implement proper body mechanics when caring for your baby.
+It’s always a good idea to check in with a women’s health PT after you’ve had a baby.
+They can help to make sure all of your pelvic floor and core muscles are working properly.
+They can also check to see if your tissues are healing, and will ensure proper progression of resuming your exercise routine.